 A. After successfully completing the program requirements students will become a full-time student in the spring semester and we will continue to provide academic and support services as you transition to full-time status.

 Q: Can I still use program resources after I've declared my major?

 A: Yes!
 We invite you to use us as a resource for the entirety of your Seton Hall career.

 Q. Will I be able to live on campus after I finish the FFWD program?

-A. After a student successfully completes the FFWD program and is enrolled as a full time student, then they will be eligible to participate in the Housing selection.
+A. Yes, students can live on campus in the program.
 However, Housing is not guaranteed to any student.
 To find out more about the Housing selection process, please visit the Housing website.